pegasystems/pega-helm-charts/charts/pega/README.md

 ## Tiers of a Pega deployment

-Pega supports deployment using a multi-tier architecture to separate processing and functions.
-Isolating processing in its own tier also allows for unique deployment configuration such as its own prconfig, resource allocations, or scaling characteristics.
-Use the `tier` section in the helm chart to specify which tiers you wish to deploy and their logical tasks.
+Pega supports deployments that a multi-tier architecture model that separates application processing from k8s functions.
+Isolating processing in its own tier supports unique deployment configurations, including the Pega application prconfig, resource allocations, and scaling characteristics.
+Use the tier section in the helm chart to specify which tiers you wish to deploy the tier with nodes dedicated to the logical tasks of the tier.

 ### Tier examples